pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/17_Structured_Table.md

 ![Edit object with structured table](../../../img/Objects_Structured_Table_use.png)

-## Using structured table with PHP api
+## Using structured table with PHP API

 In the code, the data of this field can be accessed as shown in the code snippets, below: